 Email is widely considered the best route for ROI across most businesses.
-You get the chance to reach an audience directly with updates, sales, product info and corporate announcements.
+If you want to spend marketing dollars wisely, invest in email marketing.
+You get the chance to reach an audience directly with updates, sales, product info, and corporate announcements.
 People choose to sign up which leads to a list of trusted contacts via email.

 I want to cover a broad intro to email marketing by introducing all the crucial terms, ideas, tools, and skills you’ll want to hone to find success.
 This doesn’t happen overnight but you can see results quickly if you have something valuable to offer.